How to build a Tradey desk

 - Claude Code or Claude CLI, because this build used Claude MCP broker tools.

-- A broker MCP server, ours used Robinhood tools.
+- A broker MCP server, ours used Robinhood Agentic tools.
 Your broker needs read tools and, if you want live trading, order tools.

 - A rule file, so the bot knows the exact trading limits.